Emem-Data/MessyData2/README.md

 So we see that there are 35 Rows and 5 Columns.

-I then proceeded to check for the number of missing values across each column.
+I then proceeded to check for the number of missing values across the Age, Email, and PhoneNumber columns.

 ## 4. NO OF MISSING VALUES IN AGE, EMAIL, AND PHONE COLUMNS

 ![image](https://github.com/Emem-Data/MessyData2/assets/103915142/20a917be-9b82-413c-8450-a5448f949887)

-Now we get to an interesting and important point of the data cleaning stage.
+Now, we get to an interesting and important aspect of the data cleaning stage.
 We have seen that 4 values in the Age column are missing, while we have 1 missing value in the Email column and 3 missing values in the PhoneNumber column. let's start with the Age column.

 My first approach was to check if there were outliers in the column because I wanted to replace every NULL value in the field with the Mean age of the users.
-From my knowledge of Outliers, I know full well that the Mean is greatly affected by outliers than the Median and the Median is a better approach if we have great outliers.
+From my knowledge of Outliers, I know full well that the Mean is greatly affected by outliers than the Median and the Median is a better approach for replacement if we have great outliers.

 ## 5. CHECK THE AGE COLUMN FOR OUTLIERS.